braineous-ai-platform/braineous-ai/README.md

 - Clear, inspectable results that reflect your query intent
 - A development loop that feels predictable and easy to reason about

-### Coming Next

-Step-by-step setup instructions, sample data, and runnable examples will be added as the runtime packaging is finalized.

-For now, this section defines the intended developer experience — from first run to first successful result.

 ## Try It Locally